Flooring Tips

 The Bottom Line

 The most-searched hardwood trends of 2026 all share a common theme: style that holds up in real life.
 Homeowners want floors that look great, feel natural, and can handle kids, pets, and daily wear without constant upkeep.
+For the full cross-category picture, LVP, tile, and carpet trends alongside hardwood, our 2026 flooring trends post covers what Polk County homeowners are actually putting down this year.

 More flooring tips